reginaldFerland/fullstack-helloworld/README.md

 - API gateway
 - Cognito for authentication

-# Infrastrucure as code is defined using AWS CDK
+# Infrastructure as code is defined using AWS CDK

 The `cdk.json` file tells the CDK Toolkit how to execute your app.